Restaurant-tested systems for families

 Five kids.
 Two parents.
 Systems that actually work.

-Cassie spent years in restaurant operations building the systems that keep kitchens alive during the worst of it โ€” Friday night rushes, call-outs, the moments when everything hits at once.
+Cassie spent 20 years in restaurant operations building the systems that keep kitchens alive during the worst of it — Friday night rushes, call-outs, the moments when everything hits at once.
 Delegation frameworks.
 Buffer protocols.
 Disruption handling.
 Clear ownership.
-In 2018, when she was pregnant with the twins, she moved into corporate roles โ€” teaching people how to run successful restaurant operations and creating leadership training programs at the company level.
+In 2018, when she was pregnant with the twins, she moved into corporate leadership — now a VP at a company that builds training for restaurants, teaching people how to run successful operations at the company level.

-At home, she and her husband were already running their household like a team.
-Five kids โ€” a 17-year-old, twin 7-year-olds, and three more in between โ€” and somehow they kept it all moving.
+Her husband Josef comes from a completely different world: banking.
+Zero restaurant background.
+But he brought his own systems thinking — the kind of process discipline that makes financial operations run.
+At home, they were already running their household like a team.
+Five kids — a 17-year-old, twin 7-year-olds, and two more in between — and somehow they kept it all moving.
 Not perfectly.
 But it worked.

 We weren't missing a planner.
 We were missing an operating system.

 The moment it clicked?
 Another family missed their kid's pop-up practice.
-Cassie and her husband have five kids and didn't miss it.
-That same week, they had four people who needed to be at three different places at the same time โ€” and they still pulled it off.
-That's when they realized the systems they'd built together weren't just keeping their family afloat.
-They were worth sharing.
+Cassie and Josef have five kids and didn't miss it.
+That same week, they had four people who needed to be at three different places at the same time — and they still pulled it off.
+Two different industries — restaurants and banking — but the same commitment to systems.
+That's when they realized what they'd built together was worth sharing.

 So they started translating.
 Every operational framework Cassie had built for restaurants and taught in corporate training, they rebuilt for a household of seven: